What I've learned building SaaS products from zero

 Keep going

-Most successful products had a long stretch where they looked like failures.
+Plenty of successful products had a long stretch where they looked like failures.
 If you're in that stretch right now, you're in good company.
 Keep building.

 Keep reading